vibhabellutagi19/vibhabellutagi19.github.io/blog/2024-11-26-welcome-to-my-blog/index.md

 I always wanted to have a blog to share my thoughts and experiences with the data engineering world.
 Im beginner in the world of blogging, so Im still learning how to write a good and effective content.
 I hope you enjoy my blog and find it useful.

-I have four different sections in my website:
+I have three different sections in my website:

 1. [Blogs](index.md): Where I would long format technical blogs that I have experienced or learned recently.
 2. [Tech Bytes](/TechBytes/intro): Where I would post small technical tips and tricks that I have learned.